Director, Center for the Study of Ethics

 “Treasure Them Up: Providence, Pluralism, and the Plan of Salvation,” 2009 Annual Meeting of the Society for Mormon Philosophy and Theology, Claremont Graduate University, Claremont, CA, May, 2009.

-Contested Concept of Christian Identity,” Philosophy Colloquium, Utah Valley
+“The Contested Concept of Christian Identity,” Philosophy Colloquium, Utah Valley University, November, 2008.

 “Revelation and Doctrinal Authority,” Annual Meeting of the American Academy of Religion, Chicago, Ill, October, 2008.

-“On Being Christian: Doing Justice to the Tradition” 2008 Annual Meeting European Mormon Studies Association, Turku, Finland, August, 2008.
+“On Being Christian: Doing Justice to the Tradition” 2008 Annual Meeting of the European Mormon Studies Association, Turku, Finland, August, 2008.

 "Rethinking Atheology” 2008 Annual Meeting of the Society for Mormon Philosophy and Theology, University of Utah, April, 2008.